 13 Stops on the Way from Missoula to Glacier National Park

-Pull over at these great sights lining the road on the 140-mile trip from Missoula to Glacier National Park including Flathead Lake, smokejumpers and a bison habitat.
+Pull over at these great sights lining the road on the 140-mile trip from Missoula to Glacier National Park including the best food, where to jump in the water and places to watch wildlife.

 Stay Close to Glacier National Park at The Pine Lodge on Whitefish River